With ScreenCloud, you can show your digital signage content using a wide range of supported macOS devices, such as the Mac Mini.

 1.1.7.
 When the app starts up for the first time you will have the option to launch the ScreenCloud Player app every time the system starts up.
 If you prefer this, select the option to "Start at boot".

 If you're not sure what to do yet, don't worry, you can change this later in the settings menu.

 2. How to Pair Your macOS Devices with Your ScreenCloud Account

-Now you'll see the custom pairing code, you can then use this to pair your Amazon Fire TV Stick by logging into your ScreenCloud account here from the web browser on your computer
+Now you'll see the custom pairing code, you can then use this to pair your macOS device by logging into your ScreenCloud account here from the web browser on your computer

 Once you log into your account, select the "New Screen" button on the top right corner, input the unique pairing displayed on your TV, and enter the name of your device.